Considering relocating to the Isle of Wight?

 With property prices on the Island generally lower than those elsewhere in the south, a mild climate and stunning scenery in every direction the Isle of Wight is a great place to live.
 More than half of the Island is designated as an Area of Outstanding Natural Beauty and there are countless beaches to choose from when exploring the Island’s 57 miles of coastline.

-Although it may feel a world away from the hustle and bustle of city life, the Island is only a stones throw from the mainland with Portsmouth accessible in as little as ten minutes via the Hovercraft from Ryde – with fast rail connections up to London.
-There are also ferry links between Lymington and Yarmouth, Southampton and Cowes/East Cowes and Portsmouth and Fishbourne/Ryde.
+Although it may feel a world away from the hustle and bustle of city life, the Island is only a stones throw from the mainland with frequent ferry links with the hovercraft taking as little as ten minutes.

 The Island is perfect for people seeking an outdoor lifestyle with plenty of opportunities for coast & country pursuits and plenty of sporting activities on offer.
 It’s not all about the stunning scenery though, the Island also boasts a lively arts scene with world renown music festivals, rich history, attractions and delicious local produce with plenty of eateries from crab and chips on the beach to fine dining experiences.